ONLYOFFICE/onlyoffice-sharepoint/README.md

 Community Edition vs Integration Edition comparison can be found [here](#onlyoffice-document-server-editions).

-## Installing SharePoint ONLYOFFICE integration app
+## Installing SharePoint ONLYOFFICE integration solution

 1. Click Start, point to All Programs, point to Administrative Tools, and then click Services, and make sure that SharePoint Administration service is started.
 2. Click Start, click SharePoint Management Shell, go to the directory with the .wsp file.